 Petry was 19-11 and led American League pitchers with 38 starts in 1983.
 Baltimore topped Detroit for the American League East crown, but after the season Petry thought the Tigers had a good chance of winning the pennant in 1984.
 Although Detroit’s won-lost record belied it, they had a great spring training.
 Still, despite his optimism, Petry was surprised by the team’s 35-5 start.
-He almost got a no-hitter at the beginning of the season -- a 6-1 victory over the Cleveland Indians in which he didn’t give up a hit until there was one out in the eighth inning.
+He almost got a no-hitter on April 29 -- a 6-1 victory over the Cleveland Indians in which he didn’t give up a hit until there was two outs in the eighth inning.

 Petry’s 18-8 mark (with a 3.24 ERA) in 1984 was good for the third-best winning percentage (.692) in the American League, and he was the No. 2 starter for the world champion Detroit Tigers.
 Petry lost Game Two of the World Series to the Padres (Detroit’s only loss in the Series), and was the starter in the deciding Game Five, but got no decision.
 He finished fifth in voting that year for the American League Cy Young Award.

 In 1985 Petry was 15-13.
 He pitched more than 230 innings for the fourth straight season.
 He was selected to the All-Star team.
 But though he was only 26 years old, all the innings and the constant wear and tear on Petry’s arm were beginning to have an effect on him.